fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 ## Which Old Problems Get Harder, and Which Get Easier?

 The old measurement problem gets harder near the limits of the machine.
 AI workloads already push compute, memory bandwidth, interconnects, pipelines, and asynchronous execution.
-Conventional instrumentation becomes less effective as it can perturb the highly optimized behavior we are trying to understand.
+Conventional instrumentation becomes less effective as it can perturb the highly optimized behavior agent is trying to understand.
 A trace can alter timing.
 A counter can consume bandwidth.
-Added synchronization can erase the behavior we wanted to study.
+Added synchronization can erase the behavior agent wanted to study.

 At the same time, causality is spread across more layers.
 A slowdown may begin in the model, framework scheduler, compiler, kernel library, cache, collective, or cluster.
 Each layer has its own identifiers, clocks, and abstractions.
 Most dashboards show a symptom from one layer, not the path that produced it.